xinzhan/core-services.en/help/interface/faq.md

 ## Why do I see Social when my company does not have it?

->[!EXAMPLE]
->
->Adobe Social is a product that can be sold with Analytics.
+Adobe Social is a product that can be sold with Analytics.
 Therefore, if you have Analytics you will see this application, but you will not have access unless you have purchased it.